KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```sh
 python drive.py model.h5
 ```
-After training with the current data set, the first autonomous drive completed 1+ full laps successfully.
-Later runs occasionally got stuck but some have also successfully completed a full lap so the model works but could use further improvement.
+After training with various network architectures and multiple sets of simulation data that I generated, I ended up using the Udacity-provided data with a modified architecture in order to complete a full lap around track one.

 #### 3. Submission code is usable and readable